 With the festive season soon to be in full swing, is the thought of being surrounded by tables full of luxurious food, boxes of chocolates and copious amounts of festive drinks playing on your mind?

-Christmas can certainly be a difficult time of year for a LighterLifer but with the right mindset, determination and support you can manage the festive season like a boss.
-Check out our top tips on making it through Christmas without undoing all of your hard work.
+Christmas can certainly be a testing time of year if you are trying to focus on a diet plan like TotalFast, however with the right mindset, determination, and support, you can manage the festive season like a boss!
+Here are our pro tips to help you make it through the Christmas season without undoing all of your hard work.

-Set clear goals, write them down and keep them handy where you can read them daily, just to remind yourself that you have a plan and that you plan to stick to it.
+Set clear weekly goals to keep you on track.
+Remember to write them down and keep them handy where you can read them daily, just to remind yourself that you have a plan and that you plan to stick to it.
 Remember to be realistic about what will work for you over the next few weeks.